puvanans/puvanans/README.md

+## Welcome to my GitHub
 - 👋 Hi, I’m @puvanans.
-I am a self-taught Data Analyst.
-I enjoy changing data into value.
+A self-taught Data Analyst & Engineer.
+I enjoy gaining value from data.
-- 👀 I’m interested in Data Analysis and Data Engineering.
+- 👀 I’m interested in Data Engineering and Analysis.
 - 🌱 I’m currently applying for jobs and working on projects.
 - 💞️ I’m looking to collaborate on any Data Engineering projects.
 - 📫 I can be reached at www.linkedin.com/in/puvanans or puvananselvam@gmail.com

-## Welcome to my GitHub

 Here you will find all of my programming projects, data and otherwise.
+Please continue reading to learn more about my data projects.

 #### Data Analysis projects

-I have worked on several projects so far, the relevant ones are:
+I have worked on several projects so far, but the relevant ones are:
  - Forbes VS Market: Analyzed performances of stocks recommended by Forbes, and compared against the US stock market.
    - https://github.com/puvanans/Growth-Stock-Analysis
  - Time series analysis on membership purchase, student registration, and student engagement.